 Did you know that there’s a big influence of Indian culture in Dubai?
 Now you do!

-Proof of this is that Dubai has its very own Bollywood Park, an amusement park dedicated to this traditional Indian dance and its whole universe!
+Proof of this is that Dubai has its very own Bollywood, a theme park dedicated to this traditional Indian dance and its whole universe!

-PRO TIP: If you want to stretch the day and you wake up early enough, you can even go to two attraction parks on the same day (there is just a 10 min walk between parks so it’s completely doable) – check out these 2 parks in 1 day passes!
-As you can see from the price, it is just a little more expensive than buying a one park pass so it is a great option for those families that can’t reach an agreement on which two parks to visit!
+PRO TIP: If you want to stretch the day and you wake up early enough, you can even go to two attraction parks on the same day (there is just a 10 min walk between each theme park so it’s completely doable) – check out these 2 parks in 1 day passes for US $58.

-Finally, if you don’t have much time, you can stay at the on-site Polynesian-style hotel Lapita in order to not waste any fun time while in Dubai!
+Finally, if you don’t have much time for all the parks, you can stay at the on-site Polynesian-style hotel Lapita in order to not waste any fun time while in Dubai!

 It is sadly the day of your departure and your adventure in this magical land is over… or is it?